barryclark/jekyll-now/_posts/2017-03-17-getting-rest-right.md

 Verbs should not show up in your API URLs - if possible. _"But what about `/search`?"_ I hear you cry.

 Well if search is specific to an account then maybe having something like `/article?q=search+term` may be more appropriate to limit the results of the article list.
-This article, is more of what you would call, guidelines than actual rules.
+Alternatively if you do have global search endpoint, then it's probably appropriate to go for the `/search` endpoint.

 ## Versioning

-Think about versioning your API from the public first release.
-Unless your API is internal only and only being consumed by your own team can you probably get away with no versioning.
+Think about versioning your API from the public first release, unless your API is internal only and being consumed only by your own team can you probably get away with no versioning.

 There are a couple of different ways you can go about this.

 1. In URL versioning (http://api.example.com/v1/article/43)
-   - Probably the most popular, but unfortunately semi-breaks the "URL should represent a resource" principal
+   - Probably the most popular, but unfortunately semi-breaks the "URLs represent a resource" principal
 2. Custom header (X-API-Version: v1)
    - Developers have to learn a new header just to use your API.
 3. Accept header (Accept: application/vnd.article-v1+json)